Martin Clunes cruises through Pacific for new ITV travel series

 “To find out, I’m on an epic ocean-wide adventure, travelling 10,000 miles from east to west in search of the real Pacific, and to discover its magical islands.”

-He will also explore the region’s environmental issues in Tetiaroa, the atoll made famous when Marlon Brando filmed Mutiny on the Bounty there.
+He also explores the region’s environmental issues in Tetiaroa, the atoll made famous when Marlon Brando filmed Mutiny on the Bounty there.
 Brando went on to fall in love with the island and has since established a luxurious eco-friendly resort along with a research station which accommodates scientists investigating the area’s ecosystems.

 Speaking about Tetiaroa, Clunes added: “This island is so special.
 Marlon Brando’s vision way back then was so revolutionary.
 I think it is quite unique.
 I am increasingly falling in love with the Pacific.”